 The core of computing is computer science, in which pupils are taught the principles of information and computation, how digital systems work, and how to put this knowledge to use through programming.
 Building on this knowledge and understanding, pupils are equipped to use information technology to create programs, systems, and a range of content.
 Computing also ensures that pupils become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world’.

-Therefore, the Kapow Primary scheme of work is designed with three strands which run throughout:
+Therefore, the Teach Computing scheme of work is designed with three strands which run throughout:

 • Computer science